sefinek/geoip2-api/README.md

 </div>

+## ⚠️ Warning
+This library is no longer supported.
+I recommend migrating to [geoip-lite2](https://www.npmjs.com/package/geoip-lite2).
+Please make sure to read the README of that module.

 ## 📝 Information
 This documentation covers a lightweight Node.js module designed for interacting with a geolocation data API.
 The module enables efficient retrieval of location details for specific IP addresses, utilizing native modules for optimal performance.

 > We utilize the [MaxMind database](https://www.maxmind.com) via the [geoip-lite2](https://github.com/sefinek/geoip-lite2) module for [our API](https://api.sefinek.net/docs/v2).

 ## 💻 Locally
 There is an alternative to this module that allows for local geolocation retrieval based on a specific IP address.